PLENUM PLOT FOILED BY SECURITY PROBE

 ORDER BY: TOP RATED SHOW: 50 WITH REPLIES: X

-Alex Tan: Why do folk think they can just challenge the executive on everything like they know better? the deans in charge have trained there hole lives to run the nation so I don't understand why some no mark slinger thinks they know better about keeping the great folk of this nation safe. now your place and respect your betters.
+Leslie Brown: Why do folk think they can just challenge the executive on everything like they know better? the consuls in charge have trained there hole lives to run the nation so I don't understand why some no mark slinger thinks they know better about keeping the great folk of this nation safe. now your place and respect your betters.

 Taylor Vermilion : I don't agree with executive interfering with citizens lives in any way, but closing the frontiers is the only way to keep us safe.

 Sam Ivory: How can you hold those two ideas in your mind comfortably?
 It's kind of an either/or situation.

 Taylor Vermilion : Because the frontier closure is temporary but big interfering executive lasts a lifetime.

 Sam Ivory: What about the ID cards and the increased security patrols and the curfew?
 Are they examples of executive interference that you are happy to accept?